pdiakumis/rock/README.md

 There is a conda package version at
 <https://anaconda.org/pdiakumis/r-rock> which is updated regularly.

-You need to create a conda environment, and then install with something
+You need to create a conda environment, and then install with:
-like:

 ``` bash
 conda install -c pdiakumis r-rock